Home - Dinner - Pasta - Classic Pasta Carbonara Recipe (with Bacon)

 • Preheat the oven to 400 (200 C) degrees and line a large tray with paper towels.

-• Arrange the bacon on a rimmed baking sheet.
+• Arrange 12 ounces thick-sliced bacon on a rimmed baking sheet, or lay them on top of a rack that fits inside, for crispier bacon.
 Bake for 15-20 minutes, flipping the pieces halfway through, until the bacon is deeply colored and crisp.
 Transfer to the tray to blot excess fat.
 Chop the bacon into small pieces.

-• Whisk the egg yolks, whole egg, Parmesan and Pecorino cheeses, ¼ teaspoon salt and black pepper in a large mixing bowl.
-If you have a large pasta serving bowl, use that to mix and serve.
+• Whisk 3 large egg yolks, 1 large whole egg, ½ cup freshly grated Parmesan cheese cup each of the Parmesan and Pecorino cheeses, ¼ teaspoon salt, and Freshly ground black pepper in your largest mixing bowl.
+If you have a wide pasta serving bowl, use that to mix and serve.

 • Bring 4-5 quarts of water to a boil in a large saucepan or pot and add 1 tablespoon salt.
-Add the pasta and cook according to package directions until al dente (usually about 10 minutes.)
-Scoop out 3/4 cup of the cooking water before draining the pasta.
+Add 1 pound dried spaghetti, bucatini or linguine pasta and cook according to package directions until al dente (usually about 10 minutes.)
+Scoop out ¾ cup of the cooking water before draining the pasta.

 • Immediately dump the hot pasta into the bowl, then toss it all together quickly and thoroughly, using tongs or two spoons.
-You can add more water if the sauce seems dry.
+You can add more of the pasta water if the sauce seems dry.
 Sprinkle the bacon and parsley over the pasta and toss to combine.
-Serve right away, with additional grated cheese on the side.
+Serve right away, with the remaining grated cheeses on the side.

 Karen’s Notes and Tips